eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

 curl -X GET http://localhost:8080/backend
 </pre>
 <p>
 The default back-end should have the key <code>defaultBackend</code> set to <code>true</code>.
-If the JSON list ends up empty there is no back-ends specified in the front-end.
+If the JSON list ends up empty there are no back-ends specified in the front-end.
 If there is no JSON object with the key set to true there is no default back-end.
 </p>
 <p>
 You may see that in the list you get, all objects have a key <code>active</code> set to <code>true or false</code>, this key points to the back-end that acts as default, if no default back-end exist, the active should usually be the first object in the list.
 </p>
 <p>
-If the back-end list lack a default back-end one may be added by using a HTTP POST request.
+If the back-end list lacks a default back-end one may be added by using a HTTP POST request.
 The injected object should be specified in JSON and look like the example below.
 </p>
 <pre>{"name":"Any default name", "host":"*Your back-end url*", "port":8090, "contextPath":"", "https":false, "defaultBackend":true}</pre>
 <p>